+Okay, I’m just going to come out and say it: the new SAT scoring system is extremely confusing.
+There are subscores, cross-test scores, an optional essay score and much more.
 Because I don’t want you to be uncertain about something as important as your SAT scores, I’m here to dispel any confusion and answer your questions.

 I’ll talk about all of the different scores: what they mean, SAT score ranges, what SAT scores you need for top colleges, and how everything ties together.

-So, the total new SAT score range (combining Reading/Writing and Math) is 400-1600.
+This makes the overall SAT score range (combining Reading/Writing and Math) 400-1600.

-Average SAT Scores
+Understanding Your SAT Scores

-If you are with me so far, it’s time to talk about average SAT scores: the average score on each section is 500 points.
+If you’re with me so far, it’s time to talk about average SAT scores: the average score on each section is 500 points.
 The average overall SAT score is 1000.
 These are theoretical averages but the real averages tend to be within about 20 points, plus or minus, of 500 points.

 1. Test Scores

 Okay, so the new SAT lumps the separate reading and writing sections into one 800 score.
-But the College Board still wants to still give colleges a better idea of how to understand your SAT scores: how you did on the reading section and how you did on the writing section.
+But the College Board still wants to give colleges a better idea of how to understand your SAT scores: how you did on the reading section and how you did on the writing section.

 That makes sense, but for good measure, they figured they’d throw math in as a test score.
 So the three “test scores” are as follows:

 The two scores, one from the reading test and one from the writing test, will be combined to give you a verbal score on the 200-800 range.
-The math score on the 10-40 scale will be converted to a score from 200-800, which will be your math score.
+The math score on the 10-40 scale will be converted to a final score from 200-800.
 Add these together and you’ll have your overall SAT score.

 How important are these “test scores”?
-Speaking honestly, they just give people looking at your score report a way to compare your scores to students who took different versions of the SAT.
+Honestly, they just give people looking at your score report a way to compare your scores to students who took different versions of the SAT.
 This relates to an idea called equating, which allows the SAT to compare scores between different tests.
 But it’s pretty technical and the statistics folks over at College Board take care of this–you just have to look at your score.

 What is important for you–and what colleges will likely look at if they want to get a better sense of your performance–is how you did on the reading section and how you did on the writing sections.
 After all, you could do very poorly on reading yet thrive in writing and can get the same verbal score as somebody who was average on both sections.